Ctrl+M is the newline shortcut in Codex CLI's TUI

 If you're using Codex CLI and want to insert a newline in the prompt box without submitting, Shift+Enter won't work.
-Use Ctrl+J instead.
+Ctrl+J works with old versions but not recent ones, now, you have to use Ctrl+M instead.

 Shift+Enter looks like the right key (it works in browser-based chat UIs), but whether it inserts a newline or submits depends entirely on how the TUI library handles raw key events — and Codex CLI's library doesn't treat it as a newline.

-So: Ctrl+J to insert a newline, Enter to submit.
+So: Ctrl+JCtrl+M to insert a newline, Enter to submit.